NIA Searches Trust, NGOs in Srinagar in Terror Funding Case

 Officials said the NIA team was assisted by local police and paramilitary forces when it searched the office of the trust located in the premises of a prominent English daily in Srinagar.
 At least three other NGOs founded in 2000 were raided by the NIA for alleged terror funding in Jammu and Kashmir, they said.

-According to the NIA, these NGOs were receiving money from undisclosed donors which was being used for funding terror activities, they added.
+According to the NIA, these NGOs were receiving money from undisclosed donors which was being used for funding terror activities, they added.—PTI